the-invisible-man/streams-api/README.md

 ## Installing and Configuring

-You will need the MongoDB C extension for PHP distributed by Pear before you can install the composer dependencies.
-You can install the extension with the following command.
+This project requires the MongoDB C extension for PHP distributed by Pear before you can install the composer dependencies.
+The extension can be installed with the following command.
 ```sh
 $ sudo pecl install mongodb
 ```